-The takeaway: your resume header needs to be optimized for both the human recruiter and ATS systems.
-If your resume doesn’t work for either, it’s unlikely to get you an interview.
-How do you do this?
-See below.
+Your resume header needs to be optimized for both the human recruiter and ATS systems.
+If it doesn’t work for either, it’s unlikely that you’ll land an interview.

 What do you need in a resume header?

-Key to formatting your resume header, you’ll get an advantage from making your name the largest piece of text on your resume.
+You’ll get an advantage if you make your name the largest piece of text when formatting your header.
 After all, you’ve got six short seconds to make sure the recruiter can find it.

-Something many applicants forget when creating their resume is to include their job title.
-This doesn’t mean attaching the title of your current position, (in fact, this is a mistake you should avoid) it means describing your line of work.
-It’s best to match the job title to the position you’re applying to.
+That doesn’t mean attaching the title of your current position (in fact, this is a mistake you should avoid.)
+Instead, you must describe your line of work to match the job title to the position you’re applying to.

 Case Study: Eric’s Name & Job Title

 When creating his marketing resume, Eric ensured to make his name the centerpiece.
 The bold font with clear margins against a white background catches your attention instantly.

 His job title of “violinist turned marketer, still a great performer” gives insight into his career trajectory and pulls you in with some intrigue.

 Recruiters might need a way to reach out to you directly for some of the following reasons:

 - Setting up an in-person interview